 Early Childhood Education and Assistance Program

-Early Childhood Education and Assistance Program (ECEAP) is Washington's pre-kindergarten program that prepares 3- and 4-year-old children from families furthest from opportunity for success in school and in life.
-The Department of Children, Youth, and Families (DCYF) oversees the program.
+The Early Childhood Education and Assistance Program (ECEAP) is Washington's pre-kindergarten program for 3- and 4-year-old children furthest from opportunity.
+ECEAP prepares children for success in school and life.

 Since 1985, ECEAP has focused on the well-being of the whole child by providing comprehensive services to Washington’s most at-risk young children.
 The program is aligned with nationally researched programs that have shown exceptional returns on investment.